Mars3397/DIDA-Dream/README.md

 # English

-## About DIDA Dream
+## Introduction

+DIDA Dream is an award-winning social innovation project that tackles global food waste through technology.
+Recognized with the Second Place award at the 2022 LINE Fresh Competition in Taipei (among 250 competing teams), our solution demonstrates how technology can bridge the gap between surplus food and those in need.

-"If we could reduce global food waste by just 1/4, we could feed everyone in the world."
-This inspiration led to the creation of DIDA Dream, a project that aims to redistribute surplus food through an integrated [LINE Official Account](https://page.line.me/?accountId=195dceee).
+Our project began with a simple yet powerful insight: "If we could reduce global food waste by just 1/4, we could feed everyone in the world."
+This inspiration led us to develop an integrated platform that connects convenience stores, local businesses, and communities through a [LINE Official Account](https://page.line.me/?accountId=195dceee).

+Using PHP, Python, and cloud-based services, we've built a comprehensive system that:
+- Consolidates near-expiry food data from convenience stores and local merchants
+- Enables easy purchase and charitable donation of surplus food
+- Creates a sustainable cycle of food redistribution

+The project has evolved from a competition entry into a full-fledged solution that's making a real impact in reducing food waste and helping communities.

+Complete project introduction: https://prezi.com/view/tweaIMQvrEdc4rFSVIEQ/

+## How It Works

 We gather information about near-expiry products through nationwide convenience store APIs and local business registration systems.
 Through our creative "You Are What You Eat" campaign, we attract customers and obtain user preferences for precise notifications, enhancing user engagement.
 Additionally, we've built an online donation platform integrated with LINE Gift, ensuring surplus food effectively reaches those in need.
 As our brand influence grows, we not only increase the sales of near-expiry products but also spread awareness of our mission, encouraging more people to participate in donations and helping families in need.

-Complete project introduction: https://prezi.com/view/tweaIMQvrEdc4rFSVIEQ/

 ## Technical Architecture
 ![](https://i.imgur.com/oWAvGFq.png)